What Is Product Branding and How to Implement It

 2. Who is your product’s target audience?
 Why them and not anyone else?
 Imagine you’ve stumbled across the social media account of a sample member from this group.
 Start assembling a character profile based on the kinds of information you would generally expect to find on their page: age, educational and professional background, place of residence, causes and groups that they support, relationship status, and what they do for fun.
 Make sure you’re able to connect the dots about why each part of their biography positions them to be a prime customer for your product.

 3. What core beliefs does this demographic hold?
 How would you characterize their lifestyle?
-Successful branding happens when you align the values you communicate through your product with the stated values of your potential buyers.
+All successful types of branding happen when you align the values you communicate through your product with the stated values of your potential buyers.
 If your target base is big on environmental causes, for example, emphasize the post-consumer recycled content of the cardboard you use for your delivery boxes.
 Are you catering to music lovers who were at college in the 90s?
 Drop references to hit songs in your social media promotions.
-We hope that by now you should’ve somehow realized what you gotta do…

 4. Do similar products already exist on the market?
 What do people love (and hate) about them?
 And what makes yours different?
 Competitor research is essential for staying up to date with how other players in the field are speaking about their products.
 ‘Follow’ your competitors’ social media channels, subscribe to their newsletters, read their product reviews online – and take notes.
 This information will help you carve out a niche for your own product to shine, also known as your ‘edge.’
 This is the excuse you give to a browsing shopper to select your product over the other guy’s, whether due to some advanced feature you offer, or the message you’re selling along with the physical item.
 Whatever it is that differentiates you from the rest of the pack, act like you’re Simba on Pride Rock and tell it to the world.